jhammond2012/BrokenLinkHijacking/README.md

+# This Tool is made for educational purposes.
+Use at your own risk.

 # Link Checker and Crawler

 This Python script is designed to crawl a website, check for broken links, and report HTTP errors.
 It supports both single URLs and lists of subdomains.